justinrdonnelly/bouncer/README.md

 1. Install firewalld: `sudo apt install firewalld`
 2. By default, polkit is configured to not let regular users set the zone for a connection.
 The simplest way to change this is to add users to the `netdev` group (eg `usermod -a -G netdev justin`).
 Alternatively, you can create a custom polkit rule for the `org.freedesktop.NetworkManager.settings.modify.system` action (how to create custom polkit rules is beyond the scope of this document and is left as an exercise for the reader).
 3. Start Bouncer manually once to enable autostart.
 You won't see anything happen unless you are currently connected to Wi-Fi.

+## How It Works

+Did you know that NetworkManager has a feature to automatically change your firewall zone based on the connection?
+This allows you to do things like block incoming ssh connections when you're using the coffee shop Wi-Fi.
+Unfortunately, this feature sits largely undiscovered.
+Bouncer brings GUI discoverability to it just when you need it - when you first connect to a new Wi-Fi network.

+Bouncer integrates with NetworkManager and firewalld using [D-Bus](https://www.freedesktop.org/wiki/Software/dbus/).
+At a high level, it does the following:

+1. Listen for D-Bus signals from NetworkManager that a Wi-Fi device has changed to a new connection.
+2. If the connection has already been seen and configured, nothing happens.
+But if it hasn't, we continue.
+3. Use D-Bus to prompt firewalld for a list of zones.
+This generally large list is pared down to a few basics.
+4. A window opens to explain what is happening, allowing the user to choose a firewall zone for the network.
+5. If the user clicks Exit, or closes the window, no changes are made.
+If the user chooses a zone, we continue.
+6. Use D-Bus to set the connection zone in NetworkManager.
+NetworkManager will automatically change the firewall zone to this value on subsequent connections to this network.

 ## License